ynd-consult/ynd-phx-bootstrap/README.md

 ## Setup
+### Jenkinsfile
-Setting up the production environment requires some changes in `Jenkinsfile` and `marathon.json` files.
-Alternatively you would like to alter the `marathon-db.json`
+Setting up the production environment requires some credentials in jenkins to be setup first.
+Please check the `Jenkinsfile` included in repo.
-Required changes in `Jenkinsfile`
+Required changes

 * `app_name` give a meaningful name for the app
 * `registry_creds` docker registry credentials